Frequently Asked Questions (FAQ)

 Besides special events or projects that may take place on weekends, the internship follow the same class calendar as any other class; therefore you are supposed to work Monday/Thursday.

-As part of the course that complements the internship, students are required to write an internship blog with a minimum of 10 weekly entries (8 for summer), a final paper, and a 2 page Engaged Learning paper.
+As part of the course that complements the internship, students are required to write an internship blog with a minimum of 10 weekly entries, a final paper, and a 2 page Engaged Learning paper.
 An in-class presentation of the experience completes the list of assignments.

 No, a previous experience is not a requirement even though it could be useful in order to reflect the cultural differences between Italy and the US.